-<2> Section 2.1: Microsoft Windows Named Pipes in message mode [PIPE].
+<4> Section 2.1: Microsoft Windows Named Pipes in message mode [PIPE].
 Please see [MSDN-NamedPipes] for additional information related to Microsoft-specific implementations.

-<3> Section 2.1: VIA is deprecated in SQL Server 2012.
-This means that VIA will never be the underlying transport protocol if either the server or the client can support TDS versions up to TDS 7.4 or higher.
+<5> Section 2.1: VIA is supported only by SQL Server 7.0, SQL Server 2000, SQL Server 2005, SQL Server 2008, and SQL Server 2008 R2.
+This means that VIA will never be the underlying transport protocol if either the server or the client can support TDS version 7.4.